AyuraBD/AyuraBD/README.md

-- 👋 Hi, I’m Mohammad Ayub
+- 👋 Hi, I’m Mohammad Ayub from Bangladesh.
 - 👀 I’m interested in Designing and developing websites.
-- 🌱 I’m currently learning Web Developement.
+- 🌱 As a Web Developer and enhancing my expertise to be a full stack web developer as i love to learn new things and update my skills.
 - 💞️ I’m looking to collaborate on creating websites for your business.

 <!---